Anselmo Eyegue

-Anselmo Eyegue Nfono (born 5 September 1990), also known as Anselmo, is an Equatoguinean footballer who last played as a forward for Catalonian third division club Navata CF.
+Anselmo Eyegue Nfono (born 5 September 1990) is an Equatoguinean professional footballer who plays as a forward for Andorran Primera Divisió club Pas de la Casa.
+He capped for the Equatorial Guinea national team.

 Club career

 Anselmo played his first years for Briquets Deportivo, Escola Esportiva Guineueta and CF Damm.
-He signed for FC Barcelona B, FC Barcelona's second team aged 18 where he played 21 matches and scored 6 goals.
-He played for Spanish teams CD Alcoyano, Getafe FC and CA Pulpileño and then signed for Colombian team La Equidad, however he left the club shortly after to sign with Omani club Bowsher.
+He signed for FC Barcelona Juvenil A, FC Barcelona's youth team aged 18 where he played 30 matches and scored 7 goals.
+He played for Spanish teams CD Alcoyano, Getafe FC and CA Pulpileño and then had an unsuccessful trial with Colombian team La Equidad, signing shortly after with Omani club Bowsher.
 In 2012, Anselmo returned to Spain, where signed for UDA Gramenet.
 Later he played for UE La Jonquera and CF Montañesa.
 He last played for Navata CF in the Catalonian third division.

 International career

 Anselmo made his Equatorial Guinea national team debut on 15 June 2008 in a World Cup 2010 Qualifying match against Nigeria in Malabo.
 That day the Nzalang Nacional (the nickname of Equatorial Guinea national football team) lost by 1–0.
 Later, he played against South Africa on 11 October 2008, in Malabo and a friendly match against Cape Verde on 28 March 2009 in Espargos.
 He scored against Morocco on 11 August 2010.